itsmeAishwarya/StudyHacker/README.md

 # StudyHacker 📚💻

-Hack your study habits and track your progress with this simple Python-based Study Tracker!
+Hack your learning, track your progress, and upgrade your study game!!

 ---